TorchJD/torchjd/docs/source/docs/aggregation/index.rst

 A mapping :math:`\mathcal A: \mathbb R^{m\times n} \to \mathbb R^n` reducing any matrix :math:`J \in \mathbb R^{m\times n}` into its aggregation :math:`\mathcal A(J) \in \mathbb R^n` is called an aggregator.

-In the context of Jacobian descent, an aggregator is typically used to reduce the Jacobian of the objectives into an update vector for the parameters of the model.
+In the context of JD, the matrix to aggregate is a Jacobian whose rows are the gradients of the individual objectives.
+The aggregator is used to reduce this matrix into an update vector for the parameters of the model

 This package provides several aggregators from the literature: